Female Travelers’ Packing Lists

 Tip 1: Pack then remove at least three items before you go.
-Let’s call it, ‘Kate’s Travel Rule’.
-I use it, and still I over-pack.
+Let’s call it, ‘Kate’s Travel Rule.’
+I use the rule, and still, I over-pack.

 Tip 2: Your packing list should follow and include these simple things, clothing (one color plus black and white), accessories, toiletries, media equipment, power adapters, tickets, money, credit cards, and documentation.